Most of the deployment of Drogue Cloud uses

 The installer will check if the secrets

-mqtt-endpoint-tls exist.
+coap-endpoint-tls exist.
 If they don’t it will

 If you manually create these TLS secrets, using those names, before running the installer, it will not override these existing secrets.
+You can do that by running shell commands similar to these:

 Should something go wrong, it should be possible to just re-run the installer script.
 That should simply set the desired state again, and Kubernetes should reconcile accordingly.
 In most of the cases, this works just fine.